Can You Be Vegetarian AND Paleo? YES!

 For me, at present, this means eating this way:

-- Bun-less, grass-fed burgers once a month or so (often less, sometimes more)
+Bun-less, grass-fed burgers once a month or so (often less, occasionally more)

 Again, this is what works for me, right now.
 Compared to a year ago, some aspects have changed.